 What will happen to the stories?

-The centerpiece of the project will be an Overton Park Stories book, which we’re hoping to publish in November of this year.
-It’ll be a great keepsake of the park, and one which we hope will pass down its history to future generations who will make their own memories here.
+Ultimately, we’d love for the centerpiece of the project to be an Overton Park Stories book.
+Our hope is to collect enough great stories and photos to create a keepsake of the park, and one which we hope will pass down its history to future generations who will make their own memories here.

 Is there a permanent archive I can contribute to?